fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/vendors.md

 Vendors with expenses or accounting transactions will be archived, allowing for reinstatement at any time.
 If there are no associated transactions, the vendor will be permanently deleted.
 This follows our standard archiving logic.
 :::

-## Best practices for vendor management
+## Best Practices for Vendor Management

 - Use consistent naming conventions for vendors to avoid duplicates
 - Create vendors as you encounter them in your business operations